What We Do

 4. By promoting the use of evidence-based recommendations in public health decision-making and policies.

-Typically, 60-70 percent (or more) of FETP training consists of field training in a country or region which aims to teach the practical application of epidemiological methods in field-based settings.
+In the advanced programs, 75 percent of the trainees’ experience consists of field training in a country or region that aims to teach the practical application of epidemiological methods in field-based settings.
 The remaining time consists of classroom training.

 FETP graduates are recognized, often with a certificate, but sometimes with a master’s degree (if the program is degree granting) by the institutions in which their programs function and/or by a partner university.
 Graduates work in areas including outbreak investigations, disease surveillance, public health program development, general public health services, and urgent health needs.
 In addition, many graduates return to their FETPs to serve as mentors or trainers.